Cadry's Kitchen

 Then set up the table with all of your nacho bar toppings.

 While I offer a pretty sizeable list of toppings below, keep in mind that you can easily remove anything that you don’t have the time or inclination to make.
-As long as you have non-dairy queso, salsa, and chips, you’re golden.

 If you really want to make it easy on yourself, invite your guests to bring their favorite toppings!

-Nacho bar toppings:
+Nacho bar toppings

 • Vegan chili cheese dip